MerwaneHAMADI/laravel-base/readme.md

 **BONUS**

-I implemented a way for admin to create users, roles and permissions.
+I implemented a way for admin to create users.
 Verify that :
 A regular user can't create an admin user ( he would then be able to perform update and delete operations, we don't want that)
 An admin user can read/update/create/delete admins, users and employees.